artur-rozados/GUIDE--Elan-fingerprint-reader---ThinkPad-E14-Gen5/README.md

 The output should list your username and the "ELAN Fingerprint Sensor".

+---

+## Optional Tweak: Fixing Keyring Password Prompts

+After setting up your fingerprint reader, the system will still prompt for your password to unlock the "Login Keyring".
+Here is a concise, two-step fix for that.

+### 1. Allow Fingerprint Login to Unlock the Keyring

+First, configure the login process to accept your fingerprint as sufficient.

+Edit the file `/etc/pam.d/gdm-password`:

+sudo nano /etc/pam.d/gdm-password

+Add the following line to the very top of the file:

+auth       sufficient   pam_fprintd.so

+    Warning: A typo in this file can lock you out of your system.
+Please double-check the line before saving.

+2. Remove the Keyring Password for Applications [WARNING]

+Second, remove the keyring's own password so applications can access it seamlessly.

+- **WARNING** This stores saved passwords unencrypted on disk.
+This is a common and low-risk trade-off if you already use full-disk encryption.

+Open the Passwords and Keys application.

+Right-click the Login keyring and select Change Password.

+Enter your current password, then leave the new password fields blank and save.
+Acknowledge the security warning when it appears.

+Reboot your computer to apply the changes.
+The password prompts will now be gone.

+---

 ## TL;DR

 The Elan fingerprint reader (04f3:0c4b) on the ThinkPad E14 Gen 5 works on Ubuntu 22.04-based distros using the official Lenovo binary driver for the E14 Gen 4.
 Download it here: https://support.lenovo.com/us/en/downloads/ds560939-elan-fingerprint-driver-for-ubuntu-2204-thinkpad-e14-gen-4-e15-gen-4